birc-stormtroopers/connected-components/README.md

             comp[u] = cv
 ```

-It isn't super efficient, since we have to look at the components for all nodes each time we join two components, but it gets the job done.^[You can of course return before the loop if `cv == cw`, and that would be a good optimisation, but it doesn't change the worst case running time, so to keep the code simple I have left that out.]
+It isn't super efficient, since we have to look at the components for all nodes each time we join two components, but it gets the job done.[^1]

+[^1]: You can of course return before the loop if `cv == cw`, and that would be a good optimisation, but it doesn't change the worst case running time, so to keep the code simple I have left that out.